TommyVaughan/Programming-Project/README.md

 #### List of folders and their functions

-1) openfile.py will provide a look at all of the data in the uploaded iris.csv file.
+1) openfile.py provides a look at all of the data in the uploaded iris.csv file.
+2) mean.py calculates the average value of each column in the data set.
+3) min.py calculates the minimum value of each colunm in the data set.
+4) max.py calculates the maximum value of each column in the data set.